Vicuna Research for the Apparel Industry

 Generally, the loners are old males removed from their family group and their territory.

-THE VICUÑA’S BIOLOGY
+THE Vicuna BIOLOGY

-- The Vicuña is an herbivorous animal living mainly on small seeds of the High Andes.
+The Vicuna is an herbivorous animal living mainly on small seeds of the High Andes.

-- The Vicuña is perfectly adapted to the High Andes’ ecology because of its really fine fiber which keeps the animal warm, allowing it to resist the lowest temperatures.
+The Vicuna is perfectly adapted to the High Andes ecology because of its really fine fiber which keeps the animal warm, allowing it to resist the lowest temperatures.

-The Vicuña has a brown color and holds some 14 million red blood cells per cubic millimeter, allowing it to harness the rare oxygen of the High Andes.
+The Vicuna has a brown color and holds some 14 million red blood cells per cubic millimeter, allowing it to harness the rare oxygen of the High Andes.
 Its hard paws contain small cushions and are well-adapted to rocky grounds.
-Their teeth continually grow until they’re getting on, preventing them from premature damages due to hard and dry grass.
+Their teeth continually grow until they re getting on, preventing them from premature damages due to hard and dry grass.
 They live in an open atmosphere and their best defense against their enemies is to escape since they can reach a speed of about 45 Kms per hour.

-- The Vicuña, as a wild animal, shows some clear advantages in comparison with the domestic species in our country, as Peru possesses the endemic genetic material which makes genetic improvement techniques unnecessary.
+The Vicuna, as a wild animal, shows some clear advantages in comparison with the domestic species in our country, as Peru possesses the endemic genetic material which makes genetic improvement techniques unnecessary.
 Furthermore, the species offers the opportunity to be handled in its wild state, with low costs of infrastructure.

-THREATS AGAINST VICUÑAS’ SURVIVAL.
+THREATS AGAINST VicunaS

-The most important threats against Vicuñas’ survival include illegal hunting, the increase of the competition with domestic Lamas and Alpacas for pasture lands, and the lack of funds to develop preservation activities on a long term basis.
-Illegal hunting has increased in Bolivia and Peru, overwhelming the control’s possibilities of the authorities, particularly in the zones affected by the guerrilla.
-It is needed that the populations living in the Vicuñas’ territories get conscious of the benefits that long term preservation of the species can hold.
+The most important threats against Vicunas survival include illegal hunting, the increase of the competition with domestic Lamas and Alpacas for pasture lands, and the lack of funds to develop preservation activities on a long term basis.
+Illegal hunting has increased in Bolivia and Peru, overwhelming the control's possibilities of the authorities, particularly in the zones affected by the guerrilla.
+It is needed that the populations living in the Vicunas

-The bad weather, the pumas’ predation, among others, are also considered as brakes for the reappearance of Vicuñas in some areas.
+The bad weather, the pumas predation, among others, are also considered as brakes for the reappearance of Vicunas in some areas.

-THE VICUÑA’S TAXONOMY
+THE Vicuna TAXONOMY

 Category Name Description